aws-samples/aws-iam-permissions-guardrails/access-analyzer/enablement/README.md

 ```
 python3 create-account-analyzer-stack-set.py  --excluded_regions=EXCLUDED_REGIONS_HERE
 ```
-# Enabling an Organization analyzer for all regions
+# Enabling an Organization Analyzer for all regions

 The following creates an organization analyzer in your delegated account in all regions.